-You can also use a custom sound such as an .SFZ sound that you have acquired.
-To do this, right-click on the first slot in the [Plugins] panel to open the plugin's window and then select a sound.
+To use a custom sound, such as an .SFZ sound that you've acquired, click on the first slot in the [Plugins] tab in the Mixer to launch the sforzando synth.

 Non-Concert Visual Transpose

 This feature displays the chords and notation for non-concert key instruments like trumpet and saxophone in the non-concert key (Bb, Eb) while the music plays in the concert key.